 2. Get your website right

 One of the reasons people book through OTAs is because they are easy to use.
 Make sure that your website is equally easy.
 Get a few people who have never visited your site before to try to book a room.
 Make sure that they have all the information and photos that they need to make a decision and ask if they think that there is something you should change.
+If you're not a web designer yourself, you can always try an automated website builder like this one from iGMS, which uses your existing Airbnb listing to generate a beautiful and fully-functional website.

 Read more about getting your website right...